privacysandbox/data-plane-shared-libraries/docs/roma/byob/sdk/docs/udf/Communication Interface.md

 [in C++](https://protobuf.dev/getting-started/cpptutorial/#parsing-serialization),
 `ParseFromIstream` and `SerializeToFileDescriptor`.

-The input is read from standard input and the output is written to the socket provided as the first argument to the UDF.
+The input is read from standard input and the output is written to the fd provided as the first argument to the UDF.

 ## Standard streams